 Their church grew steadily until there was no longer room in their small meeting space.

 When they tried to rent a larger building, they experienced severe persecution.
 “We had to vacate the houses because the owners did not like us praying,” Paul said.
 “We could not conduct any kind of meetings freely and publicly.”

 The church members trusted God would provide as He had so many times before.
 This time, their prayers were answered through the generous contribution of donors like you who provided them with the funds to construct their own building.

 “Now we are free to worship,” Paul said.
 “We have three services in a week and special services going on in this new church.”

 This small group of believers is changing their community for Christ . . . and because their brothers and sisters around the world chose to partner with their ministry, they now have room to grow and reach even more people with the Gospel.

-Their church now stands as a beacon of hope for those who are searching for truth in a country full of darkness.
+Their church now stands as a beacon of hope for those who are searching for truth.

 Because of the faithfulness of local congregations, the kindness of donors, and the blessings of God, hundreds of churches like this one have been built throughout the world, and thousands of lives have been changed.